Abucheri/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 15. 100-decimal_to_hexadecimal - a script that converts a number from base 10 to base 16.
 	- The number in base 10 is stored in the environment variable DECIMAL
 	- The script should display the number in base 16, followed by a new line.
+16. 101-rot13 - a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.